emidec/emidec.github.io/_pages/about.md

 I am generally interested in impactful research in the broad Information Security field.
 Over the past few years, I have been focusing on [trustworthy machine learning](https://emilianodc.com/trustworthy-ML) and [socio-technical issues on the Web](https://emilianodc.com/cybersafety/).

-My research has been published at top-tier conferences in security (IEEE S&P, NDSS, ACM CCS, Usenix Security) and other fields, e.g., ICML, NeurIPS, WWW, ACM IMC, ACM SIGMETRICS, ICWSM, CSCW, etc. My co-authors and I have received best/distinguished paper awards from NDSS, ACM CCS, CSCW, ICWSM, ACM WebSci, and ACM IMC, the Data Protection by Design Award from the Catalan Data Protection authority, and were runners-up for the CSAW Applied Research Competition and the INRIA-CNIL Privacy Protection Award.
+My research has been published at top-tier conferences in security (IEEE S&P, NDSS, CCS, Usenix Security) and other fields, e.g., ICML, NeurIPS, WWW, IMC, SIGMETRICS, ICWSM, CSCW, etc. My co-authors and I have received best paper awards from NDSS, CCS, IMC, CSCW, ICWSM, and WebSci, the Data Protection by Design Award from the Catalan Data Protection authority, and were runners-up for the CSAW Applied Research Competition and the INRIA-CNIL Privacy Protection Award.

 As a final piece of useless information -- I achieved the top-4 security "grand slam" in 2022 and 2024.
-In 2025, I was named Distinguished Member of the ACM for contributions to privacy-enhancing technologies and Internet measurement.
+In 2025, I was named Distinguished Member of the ACM.

 ### Education